peter-gergely-horvath/commandmosaic/README.md

     }

 # Servlerless Cloud with Amazon Lambda

 Amazon Lambda (Java) is supported out-of-the-box.
+Different flavours of this library (Plain Java and Spring Boot support) provide abstract AWS `RequestHandler` base implementations that dispatch the command specified.

+The benefit of using CommandMosaic with Amazon Lambda is the small interface footprint.
+You deploy you Lambda application with one AWS RequestHandler and configure AWS API Gateway with one HTTP resource.
+You then can add further commands to your code base without having to even touch the existing AWS API Gateway configuration as the only operation exposed is dispatching a command.
+These commands can easily be tested in a Junit / TestNG test or you can use the standard Servlet or Spring HttpRequestHandler containers to start a mock server for an full-blown integration test, which will provide exactly the same behaviour as the container running in the cloud (as the core behaviour is shared across all runtime environments).

-Different flavours of this library (Plan Java and Spring Boot support) provide abstract AWS `RequestHandler` base implementations that dispatch the command specified.
-You, as the user of the framework have to subclass these base implementations with a placeholder class, that does nothing apart from passing configuration to the framework-provided superclass's constructor.
+When using CommandMosaic with Amazon Lambda, you, as the user of the framework have to subclass the appropriate base `RequestHandler` class with a placeholder class, that does nothing apart from passing configuration to the framework-provided superclass's constructor.
 This placeholder class has to be configured as your lambda function: the framework provides the behaviour, while your placeholder sub-class provides the configuration only.